reichherzerp/PropPy/joss/paper.md

 # Comparison

-In principle, PropPy can be applied wherever other propagation codes for charged particles such as CRPropa [@CRPropa2016; @CRPropa2021], DRAGON [@Dragon2017], GALPROP [@Galprop1998] are already in use.
-However, the advantages of PropPy are especially in the improved performance and the accurate description of statistical transport properties also for the initial propagation, which is not possible for pure diffusive propagation approaches.
+In principle, the correlated random walk propagation method implemented in PropPy can be applied wherever other propagation codes for charged particles such as CRPropa [@CRPropa2016; @CRPropa2021], DRAGON [@Dragon2017], GALPROP [@Galprop1998] are already in use.
+However, the advantages of PropPy are especially in the high performance and the accurate description of statistical transport properties also for the initial transport regime, which is not possible for pure diffusive propagation approaches.

-For example, the propagation of charged particles in blobs of blazar jets is discussed in the following.
-Due to the high performance and the good statistical description, even at early times, the software is excellently suited for calculating escape times of charged particles from certain zones (blob in the example), which in turn are required in (semi)analytical calculations.
-Also, particle distributions and arrival times can be simulated efficiently.
+Charged particles (comsic rays (CRs)) are accelerated to high energies in astrophysical sources until the gyration radius exceeds the system size according to the Hillas criterion and the CRs can no longer be confined by the accelerator.
+Since strong magnetic fields with a significant amount of turbulence typically prevail in these sources, the description of particle propagation in the sources is nontrivial and complicate the analytical description of transport.
+As an example, we consider the transport of charged particles in AGN jets, an environment for which the above codes are not optimized, but whose underlying transport mechanisms can still be applied.

+Simulations are used for describing as accurately as possible the particle transport that has an impact on numerous observable mulstimessenger signatures.
+In the following, we focus on the transport properties in these sources, which are described by the (effective) diffusion coefficient.

-Since CRPropa is the only code that supports both EOM and diffusive with anisotropic diffusion coefficients, this software is used for comparison simulations with the CRW approach.
-As a simulation setting, we consider $10^3$ protons isotropically emitted from a point source with an energy of $3\cdot 10^{15}$ eV.
+Since CRPropa is the only code that supports both EOM and diffusive with anisotropic diffusion coefficients, this software is used for comparison simulations with PropPy.
+There are numerous possible sources covering a large parameter space of physical properties relevant to particle transport.
+For the comparison between PropPy propagation and CRPropa modules, we use typical parameters used in the literature for AGN plasmoids (see e.g. [@Hoerbe2019] and references therein):
+- isotropic 3d Kolmogorov turbulence
+- magnetic field strength: 1 Gaus
+- correlation length turbulence: $\sim10^{11}$ m
+- particle energies: 100 PeV

+As a simulation setting, we consider $10^3$ protons isotropically emitted from a point source.

 The synthetic turbulence is generated as a superposition of planar waves of different amplitudes, wave numbers, and direction.
 Here, there are two possible approaches:
 1. The complete turbulence can be generated in advance of the simulation and stored on a large grid by using inverse discrete Fourier transform.
 During run-time, the local magnetic field is computed via a interpolation of the surrounding grid points that store the magnetic field information.
 Here, we use tri-linear interpolation as it is fast and sufficiently accurate [@Schlegel2020].
 We store the turbulence on $1024^3$ grid points.